justin-p/my-notes-and-snippets/notes/hacking-methodology/4-post-explotation/ActiveDirectory/CredentialAccess&Dumping/CredentialDeligation.md

 // needs to run as NT SYSTEM
 tsssp::server
 ```

-Kekeo on ws01 must be running as NT\SYSTEM for this to work

 Now, let's connect to the tsssp server on ws01 from the target computer ws02 \(we want currently logged on user's from ws02 credentials to be stolen by being sent to the tsssp server on ws01 over the named pipe\):